Build first, then design

 Timeline — chronological time rail

-Best for: Itineraries and proposals where the flow of time matters — day tours, multi-day trips with timed activities, or any trip where your client wants to see exactly when things happen.Timeline presents each day as a vertical sequence with a left-aligned time rail.
+Best for: Journeys where the flow of time matters - day tours, multi-day trips with timed activities, or any trip where your client wants to see exactly when things happen.Timeline presents each day as a vertical sequence with a left-aligned time rail.
 When services have start times set, the time appears prominently on the left with a connecting line running between services, giving the trip a clear sense of chronological order.
 On mobile, the time rail is hidden and services stack vertically.What it shows:

 - Left time rail with large start times and a vertical connector line between services